priandey/projet_5/README.md

 | 9  | Salade mexicaine au thon                                                               |
 +----+----------------------------------------------------------------------------------------+
 ````
-All you have to do is to choose your product from the list, by pressing the corresponding number and hitting enter. **You can only choose one here**
+All you have to do is to choose your product from the list, by pressing the corresponding number and hitting enter.
+**You can only choose one option here**

 Once a product is selected, the program will give you the best alternative there is to your product, regarding the nutrition grade.
 ```